9 Predictive Analytics Use Cases for Your Business

 Key takeaways

-What is predictive analytics and why does it matter?
+So, what is predictive analytics and why should you care?

 Think of predictive analytics as your business's crystal ball, but one that's powered by data instead of magic.
 It uses the information you already have—from past sales, customer behavior, and market trends—to make educated guesses about what's coming next.
 Essentially, it helps you predict future outcomes and trends, moving your strategy from reactive to proactive.